 She studied under “J.W.Brodie-Innes” but came under conflict with “Moina Mathers” the wife of S.L.
 MacGregor-Mathers, one of the original founders of the Golden Dawn.
 Feeling symptoms of “psychic attack” similar to her past experience, she later quit and formed her own order “the Fraternity of the Inner Light”.
 Initially the order was part of the Golden Dawn, but based on esoteric Christianity.
 It later separated and distanced itself, removing all connections with witchcraft.

 After the death of her friend and mentor Theodore Moriarty in 1923, Dion took over the Theosophical Society and renamed it the “Christian Mystic Lodge”.
 In 1924 she bought a property in Glastonbury called the Chalice Orchard.
 This she would use as a retreat from the pressures of work and living in the city.
-While visiting at Glastonbury, Dion became deeply interested in Arthurian legends and the magical-mystical folklore centred on the area.
+While visiting at Glastonbury, Dion became deeply interested in Arthurian legends and the magical-mystical folklore centered on the area.
 She later formed a pilgrim centre there known as the “Chalice Orchard Club”, which she dedicated to the “Mysteries of Isis”.

 In 1937 she met and married a medical doctor “Thomas Penry Evans”.
 Due to his own occult interests, different from Dion’s, he became known as Merlin or Merle by many of her followers.
 They worked together magically as Priest and Priestess of her order, the “Fraternity of the Inner Light”, but argued constantly over their differences.
 In 1939 Evans left her for another lover and they divorced.
 Dion continued to head the order renaming it the “Society of the Inner Light”.

 Dion Fortune with her husband